jakblak/MEAN-Projects/README.md

 - req.body.<this> must match Key, so <this> = author in `author: $scope.user.name`
 [Mongoose Simple Random](https://github.com/larryprice/mongoose-simple-random)

-- added _creator reference in Look
+*Issues*
 - ? in User model save an array of looks to the user (async)
-- make Images responsive @1200 on sidebar
+- when moving to new page after save new Look won't show up (reload GET)
-- when moving to new page after safe new Look won't show up
+- - view breaks after re-loading Looks on myLooks page (when Updating)